frePPLe/frepple/doc/user-guide/model-reference/operations.rst

 ====================== ================= ===========================================================
 name                   non-empty string  | Unique name of the operation.
                                          | This is the key field and a required attribute.

 item                   item              | Reference to the item being produced.
-                                         | If left unspecified we will try to determine the item
-                                           as the producing records from the operation-material
+                                         | We will try to determine the item as the producing records
-                                           records: if an operation has only a single operation-material with a positive quantity then we use its item as the item of the operation. location               location          Location of the operation.
+                                           from the operation-material records: if an operation has only a single operation-material with a positive quantity then we use its item as the item of the operation.
+                                         | Only in exceptional modeling situations should you worry
+                                           about setting this field yourself.
+Eg when an operation produces multiple items.

+location               location          Location of the operation.

                                          The working hours and holidays for the operation are